bhattaraiprayag/LLM-Pruning-And-Fairness/README.md

 This is implemented based on the code published in [ESP - Logic against Bias](https://github.com/luohongyin/esp) rather than the more complex version implmented in [BiasBench](https://github.com/McGill-NLP/bias-bench).
 The additional functionality offered there was unnecessary for the variants we need.

-There is a [utils/stereoset.py](evaluation/utils/stereoset.py) file for the the background functions and [stereoset.py](evaluation/stereoset.py) containing the function to be called in the pipeline.
+There is a [utils/stereoset.py](evaluation/utils/stereoset.py) file for the background functions and [stereoset.py](evaluation/stereoset.py) containing the function to be called in the pipeline.
 There is an output file with all scores saved into the results folder for a particular model and it also returns the basic gender scores for inclusion in the overall results table.

 The current settings use the 'intrasentence' setup.